-CRM owners — are you getting the most out of your platform?
+CRM system owners — are you getting the most out of your platform for your sales processes and customer experiences?

-Yet, now you’re dealing with issues with department silos.
-Silos make it difficult for teams to communicate and collaborate — especially when it comes to managing projects.
+Silos make it difficult for teams to communicate and collaborate — especially when it comes to managing projects in real-time.

 If that’s the case, then it’s time to consider how you can use your CRM tool across departments.